Films of All-Time

 Mel Gibson's gory account of Jesus' suffering and death was called anti-Semitic but became the highest-grossing independent film ever.

-The scourging (a 10-minute sequence) and crucifixion scenes in particular were overpoweringly graphic, bloody, torturous and vicious.
+The scourging (a 10-minute sequence) and crucifixion scenes in particular were overpoweringly graphic, bloody, torturous and vicious, and the film surely earned its R-rating.
+This was in spite of the fact that the flogging was only briefly mentioned in some of the Gospel accounts.
 Even Gibson admitted that the film was deliberately "shocking" and "extreme" in order to depict Jesus' enormous sacrifice.

-The film went on to be one of the most successful R-rated films ever, with $370 million US box-office receipts, mostly due to its embracing by evangelical church groups.
-It became the highest-grossing independent film of all time.
+The film went on to be the most successful R-rated film ever, with $370 million US box-office receipts (on a budget of $30 million), mostly due to its embracing by evangelical church groups.
+It also became the highest-grossing independent film of all time (at the time).
 An unrated, re-edited re-release of the film (still R-rated), named The Passion Recut (2005), with Gibson's own edits (removal of about 5 minutes of graphic violence) was shown in theatres for a short time a year later.

 Brokeback Mountain (2005)